What reading for 30 years has taught me

 Reading inspires action in my life.

-I usually read a very specific genre of fiction that highly indexes towards this emotion, and I literally can't get enough.
+I usually read a very specific genre of fiction that highly indexes towards action, and I literally can't get enough.

-Reading about a characters emotions as they work hard and achieve a goal cannot help but trigger that hope inside of me that I can do the same.
-Also, there is a huge…trying to think of a word for this, but I think I'm going to draw a picture instead.
+Reading about a characters triumph as they work hard and achieve a goal cannot help but trigger that hope inside of me that I can do the same.

 Reading pushes me off cliffs